Address verification service improves online payment security

 |N||Neither ZIP nor address match||Neither ZIP nor address match||Neither ZIP nor address match||Neither ZIP nor address match|

 AVS applies to payments using VISA, MasterCard®, American Express®, and Discover® cards.
 A merchant using AVS should follow these steps:*

 - Ask the customer for the billing address as it appears on his/her monthly statement.

 - A “no match” response does not automatically result in the authorization being declined.
 Again, a little digging may prove the purchase is valid.

 “Neither ZIP nor address match”

-- Contacting the cardholder’s issuer to determine whether the name, address, and telephone number match those in the issuer’s file.
+- Contacting the cardholder’s issuer to determine whether the name, address and telephone number match those in the issuer’s file.

 - Using directory assistance or internet search tools to contact the individual at the billing address and confirm that he or she initiated the transaction